What do we offer

-Creating value to society by addressing essential micronutrient deficiencies
+Creating value to society by addressing essential micronutrient deficiencies.

-Around two billion people – almost one third of the global population – suffer from micronutrient deficiencies, or ‘hidden hunger’.
-Women of reproductive age and children less than two years specifically need iron, folic acid, vitamin A and zinc.
+Around two billion people – almost one third of the global population – suffer from micronutrient deficiencies or ‘hidden hunger’.
+Women of reproductive age and children less than two years specifically need iron, folic acid, vitamin A, and zinc.
 These nutrient deficiencies can contribute to increased morbidity and mortality among mothers and children.
 Hence, an adequate supply of micronutrients is crucial to a child’s development, especially during the first 1,000 days of life.

-Learn more about micronutrient deficiency here
+Learn more about micronutrient deficiency here: WHO | Malnutrition